Sanitation and hygiene sensitisation experts visit 100 schools in Elgeyo Marakwet Kenya

 Collective and concerted action are important to curb the spread of COVID-19.
-With a focus on schools, Public Health Officers and Curriculum Support Officers trained under the WASH First programme implemented a sensitisation campaign across four counties in Kenya.
+With a focus on schools, Public Health Officers and Curriculum Support Officers trained under the WASH First project implemented a sensitisation campaign across four counties in Kenya.
 In Elgeyo Marakwet County, WASH First trained participants visited over 100 schools to raise awareness and increase access to Water, Sanitation and Hygiene.

 High impact of COVID-19 on children